GPegel/Ansible-ZABBIX-SS/README.md

 Tested on CentOS 7

-When this playbook is finished without any errosr, Zabbix will be available at http://server.ip.address/zabbix
+When this playbook is finished without any errors, Zabbix will be available at http://server.ip.address/zabbix

 Please do not forget to enable the Zabbix Agent via "Configuration" -> "Hosts" -> "Status".
 Change 'disabled' to 'enabled'.